Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Mori-Zwanzig formulation for nonlinear autoencoder (MZ-AE)

-\begin{itemize} \item {\bf{Autoencoder reconstruction error}}: Minimizing this error allows the autoencoder to learn a low-dimensional manifold over which an approximate Koopman subspace can be enforced.
-It is the squared $L_2$-norm of difference between the reconstructed and the actual phase-space variables, stated as
+\begin{itemize} \item {\bf{Autoencoder reconstruction loss}}: Minimizing this error allows the autoencoder to learn a low-dimensional manifold over which an approximate Koopman subspace can be enforced.
+It is the mean squared error between the reconstructed and the actual phase-space variables, stated as